ahadislam1/EverybodyEats/README.md

 # EverybodyEats
-hackathon

 # Description
-Everybody Eats aims to create a community where users with similar food allergies can share their experiences and detail so of allergen friendly events.
+Everybody Eats aims to create a community where users with similar food allergies can share their experiences and details of allergen friendly events.

 What users can do
 - Create and customize user profile